How to Fix Lagging and Freezing Issue in iPhones?

 2. Reset the network settings.

-Sometimes, your iPhone may freeze due to a VPN service that you have installed on your device.
-In this case, a network reset will help.
+Sometimes, your iPhone may freeze because of a VPN service installed on your device.
+In this case, a network reset can help.

-Resetting network settings not only fixes the issues that your device faces while connecting to Wi-Fi or cellular connections but also helps in resolving other glitches it has been encountering.
-Therefore, attempting a network reset would not cause any harm.
+Resetting network settings can fix issues your device faces while connecting to Wi-Fi or cellular networks and help resolve other glitches.
+Therefore, attempting a network reset should not cause any harm.

-Nevertheless, if you are planning to proceed, be sure to back up or note down your network-related data, as it will remove everything.
-You need to save your Wi-Fi passwords, VPN details, Bluetooth connections, etc. Apart from the network data, no other information will be deleted.
+However, if you decide to proceed, make sure to back up or note down your network-related data, as it will be removed.
+Save your Wi-Fi passwords, VPN details, and Bluetooth connections.
+No other information will be deleted.

 1. Go to Settings and click on General.